Richard Tucker: Death

 On January 8, 1975, Tucker died unexpectedly from a heart attack at age 61 in his hotel room in Kalamazoo, Michigan; he was on a national concert tour with his close friend, baritone Robert Merrill.
 His funeral was held on January 10 on the stage of the Metropolitan Opera House, the only singer in the history of the company ever to be so honored.

 Legacy

 Shortly after his death, the Richard Tucker Music Foundation was established by his widow, sons, colleagues, and friends, "to perpetuate the memory of America's greatest tenor through projects in aid of gifted young singers."
 In the intervening decades, the Richard Tucker Foundation, whose annual televised concerts have been hosted by Luciano Pavarotti and others, has consistently awarded the largest vocal-music grants and scholarships.
-Recipients, the first of whom was Rockwell Blake, include sopranos Renée Fleming, Deborah Voigt, Isabel Leonard, tenors Richard Leech, Stephen Costello, James Valenti, Michael Fabbiano and other opera singers of international renown.
+Recipients, the first of whom was Rockwell Blake, include sopranos Renée Fleming, Deborah Voigt, mezzo-soprano Isabel Leonard, tenors Richard Leech, Stephen Costello, James Valenti, Michael Fabiano and other opera singers of international renown.

 In tribute to his legacy at the Met, the city of New York designated the park adjacent to Lincoln Center as Richard Tucker Square.